Monotonicity of the period and positive periodic solutions of a quasilinear equation: Introduction

+While the solutions of $-\Delta_pu+|u|^{q-2}\,u=\lambda\,|u|^{p-2}\,u$ have been studied for any $p>1$ in various cases including the one-dimensional case and periodic (but sign-changing) solutions, for instance in~\cite{MR965762,MR1151712}, most of the efforts have been devoted to the case $1<p<q$ and $\lambda>0$ and do not cover the case of Theorem~\ref{Thm:Main3}, which is in the class of $-\Delta_pu+|u|^{p-2}\,u=|u|^{q-2}\,u$ with $2<p<q$: in simpler words, positions of the terms $|u|^{p-2}\,u$ and $|u|^{q-2}\,u$ are exchanged.
+On the basis of numerical computations, it seems that properties of the solutions of~\eqref{ELS2} in the case $p\in(1,2)$ differ from the case $p>2$ as far as monotonicity properties of $E\mapsto T(E)$ are concerned and we will not study this issue here.

 This paper is organized as follows.
-Section~\ref{section2} is devoted to the proof of the $p$-Laplacian version of results which are classical when $p=2$ and are summarized in Theorems~\ref{Thm:Main1} and~\ref{Thm:Main2}.
-We are not aware of such statements in the existing literature but they are natural extensions of the case $p=2$.
+Section~\ref{section2} is devoted to the proofs of Theorems~\ref{Thm:Main1} and~\ref{Thm:Main2}.
+These results are classical in the limit case $p=2$ while we are not aware of such statements for $p>2$ in the existing literature.
 The result of Theorem~\ref{Thm:Main3} is by far more difficult.
 In Section~\ref{Section:Asymptotic} we start with problem~\eqref{potential} by making a change of variables and obtain an expression for the minimal period which goes along some of Chicone's ideas.
 We also prove some properties of the minimal period when the energy goes to zero and when it goes to the homoclinic level~$E_*$.
-In Section~\ref{section4} we establish a sufficient condition for the monotonicity of the minimal period extending, in particular, the results of~\cite{BDL} for $p=2$ to the more general case of the one-dimensional $p$-Laplace operator with $p>2$.
-Our main result (Theorem~\ref{Thm:Main3}) is proved in Section~\ref{Section:application}, with an entirely new strategy of proof based on the conditions found in Section~\ref{section4}.
+In Section~\ref{section4} we establish a sufficient condition for the monotonicity of the minimal period which extends, in particular, the results of~\cite{BDL} for $p=2$ to the more general case of the one-dimensional $p$-Laplace operator with $p>2$.
+Our main result (Theorem~\ref{Thm:Main3}) is proved in Section~\ref{Section:application} using a new strategy of proof.